 Nursing School Requires Time

-Time is an issue.
+Time is an issue for nursing students.
 That is probably the understatement of the decade...or millennium, for that matter.
-Nursing students have to figure out how to read 100+ pages each week, do homework, get prepared for clinicals, take care of family, cook, clean, etc. It is tough, but manageable.
+Nursing students have to figure out how to read 100+ pages each week, do homework, get prepared for clinicals, take care of family, cook, clean, etc. It is tough, but manageable with a plan.
 It is wise to get the entire family in on the plan, so that everyone has a duty.
 The nursing student shouldn't have to worry about every single house matter that arises.
-A little (or a lot) of sacrifice is needed for nursing student success.
+A little (or a lot) of sacrifice (on the part of the nursing student and the support system) is needed for nursing student success.

 Nursing School Requires Patience

-Nursing students often feel overwhelmed all of the time.
+Nursing students often feel overwhelmed.
 When I've asked students the exact reasons they feel overwhelmed, I've been told, "I feel like I need to know everything right at the beginning."
 While this isn't 100% accurate, it has a certain truth to it.
-If we haven't gone over congestive heart failure in class, but you are taking care of a CHF patient, you are expected to know about that disease process.
-However, we don't expect you to be an expert.
-We know when you will learn that information.
+If we haven't gone over congestive heart failure (CHF) in class, but you are taking care of a CHF patient, you are expected to know about that disease process in order to care for that patient.
+However, your instructors do not expect you to be an expert.
+They are well aware of when you will learn that information.
 So be patient.
 Don't freak out because you haven't yet learned about diabetes.
 If you had to know everything the first week of school, we would NEVER have any nursing students.
-Everyone would run away screaming.
+Everyone would run away screaming and crying.
 Yes, do your very best...and even better.
 But don't stress over not knowing everything.
 You have years and years and years to learn...and you still won't learn it all.
 So don't get worked up about it.